RPG-Alex/formula-profiler-rs/README.md

 | `NO_TARGET_POSITIVES` | The group has no target-positive spectra                     |
 | `LOW_TARGET_SUPPORT`  | The group has only a small number of target-positive spectra |

-These warnings are especially important for percent-based plots, where small groups can appear highly enriched despite weak support.
+These warnings are important for percent-based plots, where small groups can appear highly enriched despite weak support.

 ## Cache and generated files